thecppzoo/zoo/design/AnyContainer.md

 Therefore there is desirability for getting rid of the strictness of types while at the same time not imposing type hierarchies and preserving advantges of type strictness, especially the object lifetime guarantees, the **RAII** idiom.
 Hopefully some advantages of value semantics as well.

-The good news is that using `any` may be performance and programming effort cheaper than the alternative of imposing a hierarchy to achieve type strictness relaxation, my implementations, in summary, guarantee that the programmer will be able to fine tune `any` to pay the minimum.
+The good news is that using `any` may be cheaper, in terms of run-time performance and programming effort, than the alternative of imposing a hierarchy to achieve type strictness relaxation.
+My implementations, in summary, guarantee that the programmer will be able to fine tune `any` to pay the minimum.

 ## Type Erasure

 The technique for type strictness relaxation is called **type erasure**.  ["Type Erasure"](https://en.wikipedia.org/wiki/Type_erasure) refers to whenever the type of an entity ceases to be compilation-time information and becomes runtime information.
-Hence it implies a run time penalty.
-Type erasure can be accomplished in many different ways, all revolving around the concept of **type switching**, any of the mechanisms for discovering the type of an object at runtime.
-In C++ type switching is very well supported through the same features that support run time polymorphism, the "virtual" methods, overrides, which tend to be implemented using the virtual function pointer table technique, the "**vtable**".
+Hence it implies a run-time penalty.
+Type erasure can be accomplished in many different ways, all revolving around the concept of **type switching**, any of the mechanisms for discovering the type of an object at run-time.
+In C++ type switching is very well supported through the same features that support run-time polymorphism, the "virtual" methods, overrides, which tend to be implemented using the virtual function pointer table technique, the "**vtable**".
 To my knowledge, the requirements of C++ virtual methods are universally implemented as that objects begin with the vtable pointer, a hidden member value.
 The vtable is the type switch: type-specific features are accessible as indices into the vtable.

 Another popular type switching mechanism, applicable to C and C++, is for "structs" to have an explicit type-switch member, which typically will be handled with a `switch` itself: `switch(object.typeId) { case TYPE1: ... }`.
 One advantage that sometimes justifies all the extra programming effort for this kind of type switching is that the type switch can be as small as one bit.
 Also, some commonality between the types can be achieved in cascading if-then-elses on the type id field.

 Curiously, both GCC libstdc++ and Clang's libc++ implement the type erasure needed in `any` by instantiating a template function which "knows" what is the type of the held object and internally has a switch with the many tasks required to manage the held object.
 Perhaps the implementers did not use inheritance-virtual-method because of how cumbersome it is to have fine grain control of type switching when using it; however, by not using "polymorphic objects" directly, but working with them as raw bytes I have found fully portable (standard-compliant) ways to have very fine grained control of type switching, leading to my implementation looking relatively straightforward.

-Why fine-grained type switching control is not possible directly may be because the inheritance-virtual-method mechanism is in my opinion under-specified in the standard, for example, determining if two polymorphic objects are of exactly the same type, using the standard way, results in ridiculous code that may explode into calling `strcmp` and all, at least using libstdc++:
+Why fine-grained type switching control is not possible directly because the inheritance-virtual-method mechanism is in my opinion under-specified in the standard.
+For example, determining if two polymorphic objects are of exactly the same type, using the standard way, results in ridiculous code that may explode into calling `strcmp` and all, at least using libstdc++:

 ```c++
 #include <typeinfo>